-NOTE: If your screen does not have Passes Set displayed, please go to Appendix B for activation instructions.
+NOTE: If your screen does not have Passes Set displayed, please go to Appendix C for activation instructions.

-Press the Passes Set button to open the following screen:
+• Press the Passes Set button to open the following screen where you can turn on the Passes function and enter the desired number of repeats:

-- IMPORTANT: The Open recut option will default to off whenever the Skycut is first powered on.
-Thus, make a mental note (or, even better, put a Post-It note on your cutter) to turn this option on when using multiple passes. - Note: You can also turn activate passes by color of the shape.
-Refer to Section 2.06.5.
+• IMPORTANT: Currently the Activate Passes option will default to unmarked (off) whenever the Skycut is first powered on.
+Thus, make a mental note (or, even better, put a Post-It note on your cutter) to turn this option on when needed.
+Also, note that when this setting is activated, it will take precedence over the Passes setting in SignMaster.